 - Human Machine Interface - A computer software used as operator control interface (Supervisory Control) This HMI software allows operators to interact with equipment used in industries like manufacturing, process control (like oil and gas industries), infrastructure (like sewer and water, transportation, etc)and buildings (like security, HVAC, etc.).

-The SCADA Basics course sampled above is from a maintenance perspective, not the operator's or programmer's.
+The SCADA Basics course sampled above is from a maintenance perspective, not the operator or programmer's perspective.
 A maintenance person or industrial engineer may have to go into SCADA software and use predefined functions of the software to adjust or create alarm set points.
-These personnel may have to do minor programming too, like adding monitoring points and operator interfaces like device graphics and operator buttons.
-Of course maintenance will have to troubleshoot SCADA systems too.
+Maintenance may have to do minor programming too, like adding monitoring points and operator interfaces like device graphics and operator buttons.
+Of course, maintenance will have to troubleshoot SCADA systems too.
 (The 'SCADA Systems' term as opposed to using the term "SCADA Software' is just another case of semantics.)

 - SCADA System

-- Term used to refer to plant/city where PLCs/PACs/RTUs/BAS perform the equipment full control, but a brand of SCADA software has been interfaced with them.
+- A term used to refer to a plant/city where PLCs/PACs/RTUs/BAS perform the equipment full control, but a brand of SCADA software has been interfaced with them.
 IE: "That pump control is not in the in the SCADA system."

 What is SCADA?I'll leave you with this thought...

-What if some day 'SCADA System' evolves to a PAC using standard HTML (web page) interface so it is a onetime purchase instead of an ongoing expense, where you have unlimited expandability and any webmaster can program it for you.
-The purchase price, maintenance cost and downtime cost would all be drastically reduced.
+What if someday 'SCADA System' evolves to a PAC using standard HTML (web page) interface so it is a onetime purchase instead of an ongoing expense, where you have unlimited expandability and any webmaster can program it for you.
+The purchase price, maintenance cost, and downtime cost would all be drastically reduced.
 (No more paying for new tags and additional memory either.)
-Hummm...
+Hmmm...